zackmdavis/Category_War/agenda.md

 _ Vaniver
-_ Commentary on "Failed Utopia #4-2" and "Changing Emotions" _ Stupidity and Dishonesty Explain Each Other Away
+_ Commentary on "Failed Utopia #4-2" and "Changing Emotions" _ Category Boundaries and Naïve Bayes
-_ Category Boundaries and Naïve Bayes
+_ Instrumental Categories, Wireheading, and War
+_ the red phone; or, "All I Can Honestly Love"

 _ Algorithmic Bad Faith

-_ Cromwell's Rule Arises From Symmetry, Not Fairness; Or, Don't Double-Crux With Suicide Rock _ the red phone; or, "All I Can Honestly Love"
+_ Cromwell's Rule Arises From Symmetry, Not Fairness
-_ First Offender Models and the Unilateralist's Blessing _ Instrumental Categories,
+_ First Offender Models and the Unilateralist's Blessing _ memoir
-_ Principles are for Coordination
-_ memoir

 ---------

+_ Speaking Truth to Power Is a Schelling Point
 _ Algorithmic Bad Faith

-A Coordination Argument for Candor
+_ Don't Double-Crux With Suicide Rock

+"Heads I Win, Tails?—Never Heard of Her" is the 25th highest-karma post of all time

 "Can I give you a cookie to not title it that?"